Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 Azure Virtual Desktop is a PaaS offering, which can provide a virtualised Windows 10 or 11 desktop experience, which can be accessed through a client app on Windows, Mac, iOS, & Android, or any device with a web browser.

 AVD lets you virtualise multiple desktop and application environments on Azure VMs, and present them to your users, instead of installing and managing them on local devices.
+Whilst also centralising the management and administration of the app's and environments.

+AVD can also provide performance improvements where applications available to multiple users, accessing shared storage.
+Their environment will have low latency access to the data in the cloud, because their application or desktop is also in the cloud.

 From the end users POV, they expect to click on an icon on their desktop or start menu, and have an app pop up.
 That is exactly what they get, it's just that the app, and/or the desktop, is running remotely.
 Each user's desktop, data, and app's are isolated from each other, and when delivered through the relevant client app the experience can be identical to running the environment locally.

-While virtual desktop solutions can be created manually with on-premise technologies, doing so can be very challenging, with complex requirements and significant administrative overhead.
+While virtual desktop solutions have been available for a while, and can be created manually with on-premise technologies, doing so can be very challenging, with complex requirements and significant administrative overhead.
 AVD simplifies and streamlines the process by automating many of the requirements and configuration.
 Additionally, AVD can be cost effective compared to deploying a whole computer per person, as a single or cluster of VMs can deliver virtualised desktops and apps to many different users simultaneously.

-### Azure containers
+## Azure containers

 As flexible and configurable as VMs are, there are also some limitations: